tsmithsoftware/lostangeles/LostAngeles/app/docs/README.md

 <p>
 The user of the application can then select the particular trip to see the details of that trip, including time spent and route taken.
 </p>
+The SiteMap is currently hardcoded from the project spec, and uses a breadth-first search algorithm to populate the graph.
+Areas for further development could include loading/saving the SiteMap from a JSON file.